jlindeloef/carrotland/README.md

 Technologies:
 - Python to create the game.
 - app.diagram.net - To create the flowchart.
-- Codeanywhere to write the code.
+- Gitpod to write the code.
 - github to store the code

 Library: